Bologna is one of my favourite cities in Italy. Mostly because I met Andrea from Taste Bologna here and he showed me the best things to do in Bologna.

 Mercato della Terra is an open air market run by Slow Food Italy and it’s a great way to find local products from the region.

-At Mercato delle Erbe there’s an opportunity to shop for food but it’s also home to what North American’s would call a food court, although this doesn’t really give it justice.
+At Mercato delle Erbe there’s an opportunity to shop for food but it’s also home to what North American’s would call a food court.
+Although this doesn’t really give it justice.
 In the evenings you’ll find locals eating and drinking from stalls.
-This is a modern local experience.
+This is a modern local experience and one of the best things to do in Bologna.

 Food Tours in Bologna

-Helena is originally from London but has lived in Italy long enough to know the best places to go.
+Helena is originally from London but has lived in Italy long enough to know the best places to go and all the best things to do in Bologna.
 She has a number of great food tours, and we had a great time learning how to make pasta with her.

 One of her signature tours will be the balsamic tasting as no one does this in Italy but she takes you to a great aceteria to learn about how it is made and then sit for a tasting, trying balsamic of different ages.
 We tried one that was 100 years old and realized it wasn’t that much different than the 50 year old balsamic.
 You’ll never look at vinegar the same way again.